How the rainforest disappears

 The rainforest is threatened.
 This picture shows storm damage, which is increasing due to the holes in the formerly closed forest cover.

 The forest is national property in Peru and thus protected by law, nobody can attack it.
-But laws can be avoided if it is planned long and carefully.
+But laws can be avoided if planned long and carefully.

-But not only the forest near Tamshiyacu is threatened, also in other parts of the country national and transnational companies participate in the disastrous business with wood, land and people.
+Not only the forest near Tamshiyacu is threatened, but also in other parts of the country national and transnational companies participate in the disastrous business with wood, land and people.
 The profit from timber, natural resources and land trade is simply too great.